 Perforator flaps should only be performed by plastic surgeons who are specifically trained in microsurgery.
 There are very few surgeons who are capable of performing this type of reconstruction.
-Dr. Snyder at the Breast and Body Center of Austin is a pioneer in this technique; he has completed fellowships in microvascular surgery and has performed hundreds of perforator breast flap reconstructions.
+Dr. Snyder at The Breast and Body Center of Austin is a pioneer in this technique; he has completed fellowships in microvascular surgery and has performed hundreds of perforator breast flap reconstructions.
 He knows that the psychological and emotional benefits associated with breast reconstruction are tremendous.
-Our doctor would like to offer you a private, compassionate consultation at one of their locations in Austin, TX.
+Our doctor would like to offer you a private, compassionate consultation at one of their locations in Austin or Round Rock, TX.
 Please call and schedule your appointment today.

 After your initial DIEP breast reconstruction surgery, you will typically not have a nipple.
 After healing from your original breast reconstruction, you will be a candidate for nipple reconstruction.
 Nipple reconstruction may be performed as an in-office procedure.
 You will be measured for symmetry and a small portion of skin from your new breasts is used to create a nipple.
 Some patients opt to undergo 3D nipple areola tattooing.
 These tattoos give the illusion of a nipple but have no actual projection.
 The tattooing is also offered as a procedure in our office and is typically covered by insurance.
 Your surgical scars fade substantially with time and proper care.